sahilkharwar/Credit_score_analyzer_model/README.md

 - **Rule-scored risk quiz** (3 questions) buckets users into Low/Medium/High, which drives instrument mapping + the SIP projection.

+## Personalized stock portfolio (new)
+On the results screen, a second tab ("🏢 Personalized stock portfolio") builds a real mini-portfolio: `generate_companies.py` creates 50 synthetic companies with share prices between ₹50-500, each tagged with a risk bucket and an expected CAGR. `/api/recommend-portfolio` picks up to 4 companies matching the user's risk bucket that they can actually afford at their monthly SIP amount, splits the investment equally across them, and projects 5-year growth per stock — shown as a principal-vs-value area chart plus a breakdown table (ticker, price, allocation, shares/month, expected return).
+Selection is deterministic per (risk, amount) pair so results are reproducible for a demo.

 ## Your tutor's idea, merged in
 The chat flow opens with `GET /api/spending-hook/{user_id}` — it surfaces the user's food delivery / outings / impulse-shopping spend and proposes